Three bodies, 1,700 acres and a whole lot of hogs: Alex Murdaugh’s $4m Moselle estate

 The family also had a home in Hampton, South Carolina, as well as a beach home in Edisto Beach.

-During testimony from Mr Murdaugh’s surviving son Buster Murdaugh, jurors heard how the Hampton home had been their main residence but, after it was damaged in a hurricane, the family made Moselle their main home.
+During testimony from Murdaugh’s surviving son Buster, jurors heard how the Hampton home had been their main residence but, after it was damaged in a hurricane, the family made Moselle their main home.

 However, jurors have heard how Maggie preferred to stay at Edisto Beach – especially during the summer months.